Solomon Luria: Biography

 Luria was born in the city of Poznań (Posen), in the Kingdom of Poland.
-His father, Yechiel Luria, was the rabbi of the Lithuanian city of Slutzk and the son of the eminent Talmudist Miriam Luria.
+His father, Yechiel Luria, was the rabbi of the Lithuanian city of Slutzk and the great grandson of the eminent Talmudist Miriam Luria.
 The Luria family claims descent from Rashi.
-Luria studied in Lublin under Rabbi Shalom Shachna, and later in the Ostroh yeshiva under Kalonymus Haberkasten; he later married Lipka, daughter of Rabbi Kalonymus.
-Students in the yeshiva included Joshua Falk.
-The Maharshal served as Rabbi in Brisk and various Lithuanian communities for 15 years.
+(Note: For Solomon's descent and relatives, see) Luria studied in Lublin under Rabbi Shalom Shachna, and later in the Ostroh yeshiva under Kalonymus Haberkasten, the daughter, Lipka, of whom he later married.
+Joshua Falk studied at the yeshiva, as well.
+The Maharshal served as a rabbi in Brest, Belarus, and various Lithuanian communities for 15 years.